u-gajera/Battery-Database/README.md

   ```

 ### CSV/Excel Format
 The parser can also process tabular data from CSV or Excel files.
 The file should contain one row per entry, with columns corresponding to the schema fields.
+In addition to the properties mentioned here, we also support Coulombic Efficiency, Conductivity and Energy.
+Here, for fairness, we have provided _Raw_values and _Raw_units which are original units with values mentioned along with converted values into the standard units.

 Example (battery_data_pivot.extracted_battery.csv):